-14.6.1.1 Understanding the Causes of Past and Projected Regional Changes quantification of natural variability in these measures (Knutson et al., 2010; Lee et al., 2012; Seneviratne et al., 2012).
+14.6.1.1 Understanding the Causes of Past and Projected Regional Changes

+Detection of past trends in measures of tropical cyclone activity is constrained by the quality of historical records and uncertain quantification of natural variability in these measures (Knutson et al., 2010; Lee et al., 2012; Seneviratne et al., 2012).
 Observed regional climate variability generally represents a complex convolution of natural and anthropogenic factors, and the response of tropical cyclones to each factor is not yet well understood (see also Section 10.6.1.5 and Supplementary Material Section 14.SM.4.1.2).
-For example, the steady long-term increase in tropical Atlantic SST due to increasing GHGs can be dominated by shorter-term decadal variability forced by both external and internal factors (Mann and Emanuel, 2006; Baines and Folland, 2007; Evan et al., 2009, 2011a; Ting et al., 2009; Zhang and Delworth, 2009; Chang et al., 2011; Solomon and Newman, 2011; Booth et al., 2012; Camargo et al., 2012; Villarini and Vecchi, 2012).
-Similarly, tropical upper-tropospheric temperatures, which modulate tropical cyclone potential intensity (Emanuel, 2010), can be forced by slowly evolving changes in the stratospheric circulation of ozone (Brewer-Dobson circulation) due to climate change with occasional large amplitude and persistent changes forced by volcanic eruptions (Thompson and Solomon, 2009; Evan, 2012).
+For example, the steady long-term increase in tropical Atlantic SST due to increasing greenhouse gas can be dominated by shorter-term decadal variability forced by both external and internal factors (Mann and Emanuel, 2006; Baines and Folland, 2007; Evan et al., 2009; Ting et al., 2009; Zhang and Delworth, 2009; Chang et al., 2011; Evan et al., 2011a; Solomon and Newman, 2011; Booth et al., 2012; Camargo et al., 2012; Villarini and Vecchi, 2012).
+Similarly, tropical upper-tropospheric temperatures, which modulate tropical cyclone potential intensity (Emanuel, 2010), can be forced by slowly-evolving changes in the stratospheric circulation of ozone (Brewer-Dobson circulation) due to climate change with occasional large amplitude and persistent changes forced by volcanic eruptions (Thompson and Solomon, 2009; Evan, 2012).
 This convolution of anthropogenic and natural factors, as represented in a climate model, has also been shown to be useful in prediction of Atlantic tropical storm frequency out to a few years (Smith et al., 2010).